 So, why confess at all?

-- Whatever You Keep A Secret Will Control You – I’ve seen this play out in my own life and in others as well.
+- Whatever You Keep A Secret Will Control You – I’ve seen this play out in my own life and others.
 Sin NEVER satisfies.
 It always leaves you wanting more.
 The longer you wait to confess, the more entrenched in sin you will become.
 As you continue on your path of sin, it will become harder and harder to escape its grip.
-You’ve may have heard it said that sin will take you further than you want to go and cost you more than you want to pay.
+You may have heard it said that sin will take you further than you want to go and cost you more than you want to pay.
 I couldn’t agree more.
-I’ve seen casual dabbles in pornography turn into a full blown addictions leading to multiple affairs, prostitution, homosexuality, and even pedophilia.
+I’ve seen casual dabbles in pornography turn into full-blown addictions, leading to multiple affairs, prostitution, homosexuality, and even pedophilia.
 Don’t underestimate the power of sin in your life.
-If this isn’t enough, scripture also commands very plainly to confess in James 5:16, “Confess you sins to each other…“
+If this isn’t enough, scripture commands us to confess in James 5:16, “Confess your sins to each other…“